Title: Professor of Infectious Diseases and Director of the CDC Southeastern Regional Center of Excellence in Vector Borne Diseases

 Curriculum vitae: PDF

 Rhoel Dinglasan is a preeminence faculty scholar with decades of experience studying malaria and other vector-borne diseases.
-He arrives at the University of Florida from Johns Hopkins, where he was a faculty member in the W. Harry Feinstone Department of Molecular Microbiology and Immunology at the Johns Hopkins Bloomberg School of Public health.
+He came to the University of Florida from Johns Hopkins, where he was a faculty member in the W. Harry Feinstone Department of Molecular Microbiology and Immunology at the Johns Hopkins Bloomberg School of Public Health.
 Currently, he is the director of the CDC Southeastern Regional Center of Excellence in Vector Borne Diseases.

 Much of Dr. Dinglasan’s research has focused on finding a vaccine that will prevent malaria transmission.
-As part of this effort, Dinglasan has focused specifically on ways in which interactions between the human malaria parasites Plasmodium falciparum and P. vivax and the Anopheles mosquito midgut can be better understood to disrupt the transmission of these pathogens to humans.
-To better study these interactions, he is interested in the application of mass spectrometry toward the molecular and cellular analysis of critical transition steps during malaria parasite transmission.
+As part of this effort, Dinglasan has focused specifically on understanding interactions between the human malaria parasites Plasmodium falciparum and P. vivax and the Anopheles mosquito midgut in order to disrupt the transmission of these pathogens to humans.
+To study these interactions, he is interested in the application of mass spectrometry toward the molecular and cellular analysis of critical transition steps during malaria parasite transmission.
 He has also studied how nanoparticle technology can contribute to the development of vaccine and drug delivery systems.

 His interest in preventing the spread of malaria has led him to study the developmental biology of the malaria parasite – concentrating on the parasite’s sexual stage.
 This stage of the parasite’s life cycle does not actually cause disease in humans, so it has not been studied as thoroughly as the erythrocytic stages, where the parasite infects red blood cells and causes disease.